plone/training/mastering_plone/plone5.rst

 The new default theme is called `Barceloneta <https://github.com/plone/plonetheme.barceloneta/>`_

-It is a Diazo theme, meaning it uses :py:mod:`plone.app.theming` to insert the output of Plone into static html/css.
+It is a Diazo theme, meaning it uses :mod:`plone.app.theming` to insert the output of Plone into static html/css.

 It uses html5, so it uses ``<header>``, ``<nav>``, ``<aside>``, ``<section>``, ``<article>`` and ``<footer>`` for semantic html.